Cost to Build a SaaS in 2026: The Honest $5k-$30k Guide

 - Features: Template library, drag-drop editor, e-signature, client approval workflow, PDF generation, Stripe billing

-- Complexity: High (document generation, legally binding signatures)
+- Complexity: Platform Build (document generation, legally binding signatures)

 Project 6: Team Communication Platform